Pesin theory for transcendental maps and applications: Preliminaries

 \subsection{Rokhlin's natural extension}

-A useful technique in the study of non-invertible measure-preserving tranformations is the so-called Rokhlin's natural extension, which allows us to construct a measure-preserving automorphism in an abstract measure space, mantaining its ergodic properties.
-However, this technique is often developed for Lebesgue spaces with invariant probabilities (see e.g \cite[Sect.
+A useful technique in the study of non-invertible measure-preserving tranformations is the so-called Rokhlin's natural extension \cite{Rohlin}, which allows us to construct a measure-preserving automorphism in an abstract measure space, mantaining its ergodic properties.
+However, this technique is often developed for {Lebesgue spaces} with invariant probabilities (see e.g \cite[Sect.
 1.7]{PrzytyckiUrbanski} , \cite[Sect.
 8.5]{UrbanskiRoyMunday1}).
-Since we will work with both probabilities and $ \sigma $-finite measures, we sketch how we can develop the theory in this more general case.
+Since we work also with $ \sigma $-finite measures, we sketch how we can develop the theory in this more general case.

-Therefore, let $ (X,\mathcal{A}, \mu) $ be a measure space, together with a measure-preserving transformation $ T\colon X\to X $.
-We assume that the measure $ \mu $ is either finite (and in this case we assume, without loss of generality, that it is a probability), or a $ \sigma $-finite measure.
+Let $ (X,\mathcal{A}, \mu) $ be a {\em Lebesgue space}, i.e. a measure space isomorphic (in the measure-theoretical sense) to an interval (equipped with the Lebesgue measure) together with countably many atoms.
+Let $ T\colon X\to X $ be measure-preserving.
+The measure $ \mu $ is either finite (and we assume it is a probability measure), or $ \sigma $-finite.

 Consider the space of backward orbits for $ T $ and define, in a natural way, the following maps.
 On the one hand, for $ k\geq 0 $, let $ \pi_k\colon \widetilde{X}\to X $ be the projection on the $ k $-th coordinate of $ \left\lbrace x_n\right\rbrace _n $, that is $ \pi_k(\left\lbrace x_n\right\rbrace _n) =x_k$.
 On the other hand, we define {\em Rokhlin's natural extension} of $ T $ as $ \widetilde{T}\colon\widetilde{X}\to\widetilde{X} $, with It is clear that $ \widetilde{T}$ is invertible and $ \widetilde{T}^{-1} $ is the shift-map, i.e. Moreover, for each $ k\geq 0 $, the following diagram commutes.